Chirality (chemistry): Definition

 A chiral compound can contain no improper axis of rotation (Sn), which includes planes of symmetry and inversion center.
 Chiral molecules are always dissymmetric (lacking Sn) but not always asymmetric (lacking all symmetry elements except the trivial identity).
 Asymmetric molecules are always chiral.

 The following table shows some examples of chiral and achiral molecules, with the Schoenflies notation of the point group of the molecule.
 In the achiral molecules, X and Y (with no subscript) represent achiral groups, whereas X_{R} and X_{S} or Y_{R} and Y_{S} represent enantiomers.
 Note that there is no meaning to the orientation of an S_{2} axis, which is just an inversion.
 Any orientation will do, so long as it passes through the center of inversion.
 Also note that higher symmetries of chiral and achiral molecules also exist, and symmetries that do not include those in the table, such as the chiral C_{3} or the achiral S_{4}.

+An example of a molecule that does not have a mirror plane or an inversion and yet would be considered achiral is 1,1-difluoro-2,2-dichlorocyclohexane (or 1,1-difluoro-3,3-dichlorocyclohexane).
+This may exist in many conformers (conformational isomers), but none of them has a mirror plane.
+In order to have a mirror plane, the cyclohexane ring would have to be flat, widening the bond angles and giving the conformation a very high energy.
+This compound would not be considered chiral because the chiral conformers interconvert easily.

+An achiral molecule having chiral conformations could theoretically form a mixture of right-handed and left-handed crystals, as often happens with racemic mixtures of chiral molecules (see Chiral resolution#Spontaneous resolution and related specialized techniques), or as when achiral liquid silicon dioxide is cooled to the point of becoming chiral quartz.